emmett/taskrexpo/readme.md

 ## TODO / Musings

+* Bad updates on the date changes
+* Clear set on submit for UX Clarity
 * fix the props handoff > item.item/task.item is awkward af and my bad coding practice
 * Default of No Tasks Left
 * Task Input Validation